HomepageHomeSecurity SystemsThe Best Home Security Systems in New Jersey

 Home security is an industry where name recognition matters.
 According to a study from the University of North Carolina, over 60% of potential home intruders are deterred by a security sign or sticker.
 That’s good news for ADT customers, as its blue shield is by far the most well-known in the home security world.
 There’s a reason the brand enjoys such instant recognition: It’s been defending homes since 1877, and it has the largest customer base of any company we saw, with over 6 million active subscribers.

 While ADT’s logo is ideally the only deterrence you’ll need, it’s backed up by truly cutting-edge home security technology.
 It has motion sensor video cameras, remote control options, and a command layout that was simple to use at every step.
-We loved how we could monitor all of our cameras remotely using the app.
+We loved how we could monitor all of our cameras remotely using the app (see the ADT+ app).
 That way, if an alarm is triggered, we’d be able to tell which one specifically was set off, check the live feed, and begin taking next steps immediately.
+ADT’s monitoring approach aligns with industry efforts to reduce false dispatches and improve response, including the TMA AVS-01 standard.

 We also loved the attention to detail in things like vacation mode, which adjusts your room temperature and lights while you’re away for maximum protection.
 You can even program your system to react to specific situations, like having your doors unlock automatically if a fire is detected.

-The main downside to ADT is that you’ll be locked into a three-year contract, and you’ll only get three days to try it out before making your decision.
-If you’re not comfortable making that kind of commitment, consider Frontpoint’s annual contract or Vivint’s month-to-month plan.
+The main downside to ADT is that you’ll be locked into a three-year contract on professionally installed systems, and trial periods tend to be short.
+If you’re not comfortable making that kind of commitment, consider Frontpoint’s DIY model or ADT Self Setup.

 SimpliSafe – Most Flexible